Beginning beekeeping requires education, planning and preparation. Here are 8 action steps to start beekeeping:

 Stating the obvious, you need bees to start beekeeping.

-Get your bees by late April, so they have time to establish themselves in your hive in the coming summer.
+Aim to get your bees by late April, so they have time to establish the hive in the coming summer.

 Suppliers gear up to meet springtime demand for their bees.
 They may also run out of bees, so it’s best to order them in advance to make sure they are available and delivered on time.